• Skip to primary navigation

 Woman holding a lavender sachet balloon weight attached to a pink balloon bouquet for Valentine's Day.

-This cute Valentine's Day craft was sponsored by Balloon Time Helium Tanks.
+This cute Valentine’s Day balloon bouquet was sponsored by Balloon Time Helium Tanks.

-A Valentine's Day Balloon Bouquet is an easy way to make people smile.
-A variety of pink balloons gathered into a bouquet held together with a reusable lavender sachet is a unique gift idea that is perfect for Valentine's Day.
+A Valentine’s Day Balloon Bouquet is an easy way to make people smile.
+A variety of pink balloons gathered into a bouquet tied to a reusable lavender sachet is a unique gift idea that is perfect for your best gals.

 The yummy-smelling lavender sachet makes a creative balloon weight that can be detached and used long after this day of love has passed.